jesusmares82/https-github.com-Homebrew-homebrew-php/README.md

 Bugs inevitably happen - none of us are running EVERY conceivable setup - but hopefully the install process can be made smoother through the following tips:

-- If you have recently upgraded your Mac OS version or Xcode, read [this section](#common-upgrade-issues).
+- If you have recently upgraded your macOS version or Xcode, read [this section](#common-upgrade-issues).
-- Upgrade your OS X to the latest patch version.
+- Upgrade your macOS to the latest patch version.
 So if you are on `10.9.0`, upgrade to `10.9.2` etc.
 - Ensure Xcode is installed and up to date.
 - Run `brew update`.
 If you tapped an old version of `homebrew-php` or have an old brew installation, this may cause some installation issues.
 - Run `brew upgrade`.
 This will upgrade all installed formulae.
 Sometimes an old version of a formula is installed and this breaks our dependency management.
 Unfortunately, there is currently no way to force Homebrew to upgrade only those we depend upon.
 This is a possible fix for those with `libxml` related compilation issues.